rse/stmux/README.md

 - `-V`, `--version`<br/>
   Show program version information.
 - `-w <condition>`, `--wait <condition>`<br/>
-  Wait after last finished command (and do not shutdown automatically), either if any command terminated with an `error` or just `always`.
+  Wait after last finished command (and do not shut down automatically), either if any command terminated with an `error` or just `always`.
 - `-a <activator>`, `--activator <activator>`<br/>
   Use `CTRL+<activator>` as the prefix to special commands.